drhsqlite/pikchr/doc/ellipseobj.md

-# Ellipse objects
+# Ellipse Objects

-The shape of an ellipse is determined by its height and width.
+The shape of an ellipse is determined solely by its height and width.

 ~~~~ pikchr indent
 A: ellipse thick